Respect at Uni — Gender-Based Violence Prevention and Education

 • Programming Materials & Events: These support awareness and prevention activities, providing students with education on consent, respectful relationships, sexual health services, and reporting pathways like Campus Care and Counselling.

-• Consent Matters Online Module: A compulsory, foundational module for all students, delivering core education on consent and bystander responsibility, with 17,547 students engaged to date.
+• Respect Matters Online Module: A compulsory, foundational module for all students, delivering core education on gender-based violence, consent and bystander responsibility.

-Across Q1, the program reached approximately 5,000 students through events, materials, and peer initiatives, supported by collaborations with Student Living, UNSA, Student Central, and Equity, Diversity & Inclusion teams.
-Evaluation is ongoing via attendance tracking and feedback surveys.
+The program is supported by collaborations with Student Living, UNSA, Student Central, and Equity, Diversity & Inclusion teams.

 Overall, the program is creating a more informed, respectful, and safer university community.